davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 Helping stakeholders widen their keyhole perspectives to a vista across the entire business process allows them to make that shift and consider other automation approaches that result in transformative change.
 Here, the discussions embrace all of the other people and data flows that accrue towards the shared goal.

-It is a fact that in mature teams with ossified, keyhole roles automation projects sometimes also have a moral or existential dimension.
-Are all of those step executors going to be laid off when their steps are automated?
+It is a fact that, in mature teams with ossified, keyhole roles, automation projects sometimes also have a moral or existential dimension.
+Are all of those step-executors going to be laid off when their steps are automated?
 Or even more so, if we reimagine the process and _stop doing those steps_ the way they're done today?
-You cannot get buy-in from your hands-on stakeholders unless you've established trust and shown that there is a place for those people in the new process shape you're imagining together.
+You cannot get buy-in from your stakeholders unless you've established trust and shown that there is a place for those people in the new process shape you're imagining together.

 ### Problem Instances to Problem Classes